A History of the Azores

 a cafe floor, not more.
 Michael, home, and safe!

-family is okay, I know those near to me are living.
+family is okay, I know those dear to me are here.

-It hasn’t been the end of nature for all time-- I just
+It hasn’t been the end of nature for all time, we

-wish there was more I could do.
-Jesus and John
+wish there was more we could do.
+Jesus, John,

-I point away from myself, towards the better good.
+I point away from me and towards a better good.

 Terceira

-Miguel says that all invertebrates have their origins
+Miguel says that all invertebrates have origins here

-in the Azores, before they make for the Sargasso Sea,
+before they swim to the Sargasso Sea, to the tidal

-At Black Lake, I dream hail the night we Shock-
+At Black Lake, I dream of hail the night we Shock-

 and-Awe Iraq.
-Bush, Blair, and Aznar meet at
+Bush, Blair, and Aznar are meeting

-where there are no throngs of protesters for over
+where there’re no throngs of protesters for over

-a thousand miles of ocean, where only bubble gulps
+a thousand miles of ocean, where bubble gulps

-of a goby are defiant.
-C-17 Globemasters shoot off
+of a goby are most defiant.
+C-17 Globemasters

-for the Middle East and stormy petrels search out
+take off for the Middle East as petrels search out

-sea bass, under cumulus clouds that clot the sky.
+sardines, under cumulous clouds that clot the sky.

-By the pinprick light of Uranus, we men prepare
+By a pin-prick light of Uranus, we men prepare

-for the romeiro, whales spouting close enough to lap
+for a romeiro, whales spouting close enough to lap

-our ears, misting the dull sockets of our brains, their
+our ears, misting the sockets of our brains, their

 heads like battering rams, ready to stove harpoon